-Just back from vacation, I thought I would venture into new territory today and put together this post on a very cool and beautiful DIY I learned from Angela Kelly and saw on her hometown news website in Washington State.
-Just this past month she went outside with her 7 year old son and blew bubbles in a chilly arctic wind ranging from 9 to 12 degrees.
+Here's a very cool and beautiful DIY I learned from Angela Kelly and saw on her hometown news website in Washington State.
+She went outside with her 7 year old son and blew bubbles in a chilly arctic wind ranging from 9 to 12 degrees.
 Her pictures are above.

 This pic is from Freezebubbles